Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: NONLINEAR NON-HERMITIAN RICE-MELE MODEL

 Next, we need to obtain the biorthogonal eigenstates of $|u_{\text{L(R)}}\rangle$ in Eq. (\ref{Berry curvature}) in order to calculate the Chern number in Eq. (\ref{chern}).
 As pointed out in Refs.~\cite{Isobe2024, Cheng2024, Bai2025a, Bai2025b}, two kinds of scenarios of calculating $|u_{\text{L(R)}}\rangle$ can be adopted

-(i) In the first scenario, one can obtain the biorthogonal eigenstates of $|u_{\text{L(R)}}\rangle$ based on the linear Hamiltonian $H\Psi=E\Psi$ in the traditional quantum mechanics.
+(1) In the first scenario, one can obtain the biorthogonal eigenstates of $|u_{\text{L(R)}}\rangle$ based on the linear Hamiltonian $H\Psi=E\Psi$ in the traditional quantum mechanics.
 Based on the definitions of Chern number $\mathcal{C}$ in Eq. (\ref{chern}), we proceed to analytically calculate the Chern numbers for different values of $\gamma$, as shown by the red stars in Fig.~\ref{fig1}(b).
-It can be seen from the figure that the system always remains in a topologically nontrivial state with $\mathcal{C}=1$.
-To verify the analytical results, we also employ a numerical method based on the Wilson loop to calculate the Chern number~\cite{Bai2025a,Bai2025b}, the results of which are represented by the black hollow circles in Fig.~\ref{fig1}(b).
-The consistency between the Chern numbers obtained by the two methods indicates that the Wilson loop method~\cite{Alexandradinata2014} is not only reliable but also more convenient in practical calculations and can accurately reflect the topological properties of the system.
+We can see from the Fig. .~\ref{fig1}(b) that the system always remains in a topologically nontrivial state with $\mathcal{C}=1$.
+To verify the analytical results, we also employ a numerical method based on the Wilson loop to calculate the Chern number~\cite{Bai2025a,Bai2025b}, the results of which are represented by the black open circles in Fig.~\ref{fig1}(b).
+The consistency between the Chern numbers obtained with the two methods indicates that the Wilson-loop method~\cite{Alexandradinata2014} is not only reliable but also more convenient in practical calculations and can accurately reflect the topological properties of the system.

-(ii) The second scenario is referred to as the nonlinear eigenvalue equation defined as follows~\cite{Isobe2024,Bai2025a,Bai2025b}:
+(2) The second scenario is referred to as the nonlinear eigenvalue equation defined as follows~\cite{Isobe2024,Bai2025a,Bai2025b}: